DefectDojo/django-DefectDojo/README.md

 DefectDojo allows you to manage your application security program, maintain product and application information, triage vulnerabilities and push findings to systems like JIRA and Slack.
-DefectDojo enriches and refines vulnerability data using a number of heuristic algrothims that improve with the more you use the platform.
+DefectDojo enriches and refines vulnerability data using a number of heuristic algorithms that improve with the more you use the platform.

 ## Demo

 Try out the demo sever at [demo.defectdojo.org](https://demo.defectdojo.org)

 Log in with `admin / 1Defectdojo@demo#appsec`.
-Please note that the demo is pubicly accessable and regularly reset.
+Please note that the demo is publicly accessable and regularly reset.
 Do not put sensitive data in the demo.

 ## Quick Start